Roald87/TwinCatChangelog/docs/tc3.md

 - Automation Interface: LibraryManager: Adding a library with three-digit version number contained ".\*" on fourth place.
 - PLC HMI: VISU_TASK was duplicated under certain conditions when opening solution.
 - Output Pane "Build" was not cleared before "Check all objects".
-- Error might appear when installing lib from tnzip archive ("Failed to open managed library (Reason: Object reference not set to an instance of an object)").
+- Error might appear when installing lib from TNZIP archive ("Failed to open managed library (Reason: Object reference not set to an instance of an object)").

 ## Version 3.1.4022.31